 An 8 to 12 pound brisket will take 12 hours or more to complete.
 Some people figure on 1.5 hours per pound but I have found the time time to be more about the thickness of the brisket than the weight.
 Sometimes these two things correlate and sometimes they don't.

 Note: You can also use wood chips by wrapping a handful in a large sheet of aluminum foil and then poking 4 or 5 holes in the top.
 Lay the foil package right on top of the coals.

-You need to continue to replenish the chunks/chips until the meat reaches an internal temperature of 140°F at which point the meat has received plenty of smoke.
+Continue to replenish the chunks/chips until the meat reaches an internal temperature of about 140°F at which point the meat has received plenty of smoke.